A Survey on Agentic Security: Applications, Threats and Defenses

-The rapid development of agentic security research -- with over 150 papers in 2024-2025 alone -- has created a fragmented landscape that lacks comprehensive analysis.
-While existing surveys provide valuable insights into specific aspects like security threats \cite{deng2024aiagentsthreatsurvey}, trustworthiness \cite{yu2025surveytrustworthyllmagents}, enterprise governance \cite{raza2025trismagenticaireview} and core LLM safety \cite{ma2025safetyatscale}, they fail to capture the complete picture, as shown in Table \ref{tab:gap}.
+The rapid development of agentic security research (over 260 papers between 2024 and 2026) has created a fragmented landscape that lacks comprehensive analysis.
+While existing surveys provide valuable insights into specific aspects like security threats \citep{deng2024aiagentsthreatsurvey}, trustworthiness \citep{yu2025surveytrustworthyllmagents}, enterprise governance \citep{raza2025trismagenticaireview} and core LLM safety \citep{ma2025safetyatscale}, they fail to capture the complete picture, as shown in Table \ref{tab:gap}.
 This fragmentation leaves practitioners and researchers without a unified framework for understanding how agent capabilities, vulnerabilities, and defenses interconnect.
 For example, without a study that surveys both attacks on agentic systems and defensive countermeasures, it is hard to understand which threats are actually covered by existing defenses and which remain unmitigated.
 Similarly, without examining offensive applications and threats together, it is hard to evaluate whether a red-teaming agent built to find bugs can be used as an attack vector to jailbreak or poison agents.

 In this work we present the first holistic survey of the agentic security landscape, structured to answer three key questions a security researcher would ask: \textit{“What can agents do for my security?”} (Applications), \textit{“How can they be attacked?”} (Threats), and \textit{“How do I stop them?”} (Defenses).
 To this end, we define three pillars of taxonomy: \\ \textbf{Applications (\S\ref{sec:applications}).} Using LLM-agents in downstream cybersecurity tasks, including red teaming (autonomous vulnerability discovery), blue teaming (defending against threats), and domain-specific security (cloud, web). \\ \textbf{Threats (\S\ref{sec:threats}).} Security vulnerabilities inherent to agentic systems that attackers can exploit. \\ \textbf{Defenses (\S\ref{sec:defense}).} Techniques and countermeasures used to harden agentic systems against the threats.